LD4/ld4-community-recon/README.md

 ### General Timeframe

-*(the following will be confirmed with participants at our kick-off call and continuously updated)*

 **For group outputs:** Focus on smaller deliverables with shorter timeframes (< 3 months), as well as parallel work to cover a few different areas of work at the same time.
 We will start planning these at the kick-off meeting.

 **For larger group planning:** Plan on an assessment at 1 year (or earlier if things seem to not be working).
 The 1 year mark is a time to rotate conveners, choose new meeting times, refresh the goals, disband, morph, etc.